seb26/seb26.github.io/_posts/2019-02-26-editing-process.md

 ##### How did you manage integrate the visual effects with the rest of the film?

 The visual effects shots begun in Premiere, selecting the clips and replacing them with After Effects compositions.
-Compositing and masking began and eventually the composition was exported out as a ProRes 4444 file, which made its way back into the edit.
+This meant the exact portions of video used by the picture lock would appear as own sequences.
+Then, compositing and masking began and eventually the compositions were exported out as ProRes 4444 files.
+I brought them back into the edit, placing them over the top on a separate video layer, as they were exactly the correct duration.

 Dynamic linking was impossible as I worked across my own machine and UTS workstations.
 Again, CC 2018 and CC 2019 act like estranged, identical twins separated by some kind of family dispute who refuse to recognise each other's files.
 This in spite of minute differences in the way they structure them.
 Rendering out compositions as ProRes 4444 files became the way to go, but involved a fair bit of manual labor.
-A spreadsheet with file names, timecodes and description of Practical & digital effects helped me understand and determine exactly what needed to be done to a particular shot.
+The VFX spreadsheet having file names, timecodes and description of Practical & digital effects helped me understand and determine exactly what needed to be done to a particular shot.
 For the final export, After Effects' command-line rendering tool `aerender.exe` and a `.bat` file helped automate the task.
 Colour grading of the final clips in Resolve performed by colourist Christopher Kolkaris seemed to provide a lot of visual authenticity to most shots.

 ##### Did the other two films (MAAI & AHTC) use visual effects?